kyma-project/kyma/components/installer/README.md

   export KYMA_PATH={PATH_TO_KYMA_SOURCES}
   ```

-Run this script to run Minikube, set up the installer, and install Kyma from local sources.
+Use this script to run Minikube, set up the Installer, and install Kyma from local sources.
 If Minikube was started before, it will be restarted.
   ```
   ./scripts/run.sh --local --cr {PATH_TO_CR}
   ```